OpenBitcoinPrivacyProject/website/README.md

 ## About the Organization

-The Open Bitcoin Privacy Project is an open source, global organization intended to improve financial privacy within the Bitcoin ecosystem.
+The Open Bitcoin Privacy Project is an open source, global organization whose mission is to improve financial privacy within the Bitcoin ecosystem.
 Our goals:

 - To inventory existing tools and resources useful for Bitcoin users to improve their financial privacy
 - To review existing tools and resources intended to improve Bitcoin users’ financial privacy